explodeo/ClassificationBanner/README.md

 # A Simple Classification Banner

+***THIS CODE HAS NO RELATION OUTSIDE OF PERSONAL WORK!***

+I am using this project to re-learn java and how to create RPM and ZST packages for RedHat and Arch Linux.

 This repo provides a classification banner script written in Java.
 If all you want is the classification banner, then check out the [ClassificationBanner.java](./src/ClassificationBanner.java).

 **Features:**
 - Auto-hides every 30 seconds